An Ob-Gyn told me, with some frustration, that she regularly encounters adult patients who have misconceptions about basic female anatomy.

 This is because I maintain that a good relationship is a powerful context within which to disrupt some potentially problematic thinking.
 When there’s some common ground, there’s something to work with.
 If communication breaks down, there’s no chance for influence.

 - whatever your patient says is related to assumptions or beliefs that they hold

 - these assumptions and beliefs make sense to that patient

-> With this in mind, you can begin with the misconception, and build a bridge between your understandings, regardless of how far away you feel from them.
+With this in mind, you can begin with the misconception, and start to build a bridge between your understandings, regardless of how far away they seem.